TradeMe/ngAddToCalendar/README.md

 Import SafeUrl and DomSanitizer for creating usable urls in your template.

 ```
-import { AddToCalendarService } from 'ng-add-to-calendar';
+import { AddToCalendarService } from '@trademe/ng-add-to-calendar';
 import { SafeUrl, DomSanitizer } from '@angular/platform-browser';

 public googleCalendarEventUrl: SafeUrl;